Balhau/koboapplet/README.md

     }

 You'll find another interface, **IKoboDatabase** , that holds the operations that are being done to the SQLite database.
 You should note that not all of the operations to the database are exposed in **IKoboAPI**.
-At the time of this writing these are the operations defined in the **IKoboDatabse** interface
+At the time of this writing these are the operations defined in the **IKoboDatabase** interface

     public interface IKoboDatabase {
     	public int getVersion() throws KoboSQLException;